Businesses: Actions to help pollinators – guidelines to help your business support pollinators and wider biodiversity

-We all depend on the important eco-system service provided by pollinating insects such as Bumblebees and Solitary Bees.
+We all depend on the important eco-system service provided by pollinating insects such as bumblebees and solitary bees.
 Unfortunately, our pollinators on this island are in catastrophic decline.
 Businesses can lead the way in creating an island where pollinators can thrive through the evidence-based actions within this framework.

-Features of the Business Guidelines:
+Features of the guidelines include a: